thoughtworks-tcaceres/npm-db-mass-seed/readme.md

 # mass-db-seed

-Helps generate a seed data for a SQL database using the [faker](https://www.npmjs.com/package/faker) library.
+Helps generate seed data for a SQL database using the [faker](https://www.npmjs.com/package/faker) library.

 ## Installing